 An advocate is an independent professional who will support you to express your views and wishes and ensure that your voice is heard.

 Financial assessment (following a care needs assessment)

 Local authorities are not allowed to charge for some types of care and support including intermediate care (which is short-term care provided free of charge for up to 6 weeks after you leave hospital) and community equipment (aids and minor adaptations) costing up to £1,000.
 Local authorities are allowed to charge for care and support following needs assessments.
 Most people will have to pay something towards the cost.
 Your local authority will carry out a financial assessment to decide how much you can afford to pay.
 The financial assessment will determine your weekly contribution.

 Local authorities normally publish their financial assessment policy on their websites.
 They have to follow national guidelines but are also able to apply their own flexibility.

 Financial assessment: basic principles

-If you have savings/capital of over £23,250 then you will have to pay the full cost of your care and support.
+If you have savings and capital over £23,250, you will have to pay the full cost of your care and support.

-Any savings/capital between £14,250 and £23,250 are taken into account as tariff income.
-This means that for every £250 of savings/capital between those amounts a weekly income of £1 will be assumed.
+Any savings and capital between £14,250 and £23,250 are taken into account as tariff income.
+This means that for every £250 of savings and capital between those amounts a weekly income of £1 will be assumed.